toniwidmo/enigmagick/README.md

 Requirements
 ------------
-1. Any webserver capable of running PHP5
+1. Any web server capable of running PHP5 or later.
+Tested on PHP7.4 and PHP8.1

 User Features
 -------------